remygatins/BlackSeaBass_project/protocols/DNA-extraction.md

 6. (T) Transfer the supernatant to a sterile 1.5 mL microcentrifuge tube.
 Do not disturbe or transfer any of the insoluble pellet.
 Discard pellet.

-7. (T) Add 220 uL BL buffer (adjust volume based on amount of starting material, if needed).
+7. (T) Add 220uL BL buffer (adjust volume based on amount of starting material, if needed).
 Vortex to mix (a wispy precipitate may form upon addition of BL, ignore it).

 8. (T) Incubate at 70oC for 10 min.